 Republican callers generally outnumber Democrat callers 4-1, and when it’s a particular issue that single-issue-voters pay attention to (like gun control, or Planned Parenthood funding, etc…), it’s often closer to 11-1, and that’s recently pushed Republican congressmen on the fence to vote with the Republicans.
 In the last 8 years, Republicans have called, and Democrats haven’t.
 But what do you do when you call?

 Ask for the Staff member in charge of whatever you’re calling about (“Hi, I’d like to speak with the staffer in charge of Healthcare, please”) – local offices won’t always have specific ones, but they might.
 If you get transferred to that person, awesome.
 If you don’t, that’s OK.
 Ask for their name, and then just keep talking to whoever answered the phone.
 Don’t leave a message unless the office doesn’t pick up at all.
 It’s better to talk to the staffer who first answered than leave a message for the specific staffer in charge of your topic.

 Make sure you give it to them.
 They won’t always ask for it, but make sure you give it to them, so they can mark it down.
 Extra points if you live in a zip code that traditionally votes for them, since they’ll want to make sure they get/keep your vote.

 Make It Personal

-If you can do so, do it.
+If you can, you will.
 “I voted for you in the last election and I’m worried/happy/whatever” or “I’m a teacher, and I am appalled by Betsy DeVos,” or “as a single mother” or “as a white, middle class woman,” or whatever.
 This makes it real.

 Pick 1-2 Specific Things Per Day to Focus On